GregRos/parjs/site/parjs.vault/parsers/mapping.md

 #stage-2 %%might need more work but not sure what%%
 This #🧩parser parses strings that it maps into values.
 The prototypical use-case is parsing an enum.
-In this case, both strings and values are accepted.
+In this case, both strings and values are okayed.

 ```ts title:mapping.ts
 import { mapping } from "parjs";